 Interlibrary Loan Services

-Visit our Circulation section below for information on getting set up with a library card (crucial for access to online resources and interlibrary loan), and to learn about our circulation policies.
+Visit our Circulation information below for information on getting set up with a library card (for access to physical resources and interlibrary loan), and to learn about our circulation policies.

-Library instruction classes scheduled during class time help students learn how to do library research.
+Librarian class visits scheduled during class time help students learn effective research skills.
 Librarians work closely with faculty in designing course-related classes.
 To facilitate class planning, faculty should request sessions at least one week in advance.
 In these sessions, students learn about research tools and the use of online databases for finding books, articles, and other library resources.
-Faculty members may schedule a class by submitting a request to the Class visit request form.
+Faculty members may request a librarian class visit online Librarian class visit request form.

 Library Research Guides

 We curate an extensive selection of resources available to you and your students via our Library Research Guides.
 These guides may be customized to suit the needs of your assignment or class.
-Please visit the guides to see what is available: http://umalibguides.uma.edu/
+Please visit the guides to see what is available: Library Research Guides

 Faculty may now use our online Purchase Requests Form to submit suggestions for library materials to add to our Augusta or Bangor collections.